jlouis/dht/Proto.md

 * Great care has been placed on limiting the size of various fields such that it is not possible to mis-parse data by reading strings incorrectly.
 * The parser has been made so it is suited for Erlang binary pattern matching parsing.

+# Deviations from Kademlia

+We deviate from the Kademlia paper in one very important aspect.
+In Kademlia, you store pairs of Key/Value.
+In our distributed network, you store identifications of a Key to the IP/Port pairs that have the key.
+It is implicitly expected that the identification is enough to satisfy what kind of protocol we are speaking.
+That is, if we are given `10.18.19.20` at port `80`, for key ID `0xc0ffecafe`, we can build things on the assumption that requesting `http://10.18.19.20/v/c0ffecafe` will obtain the value for that key.
+So this protocol doesn't store values themselves, but only a mapping from the world of Key material into an IP world where we can retrieve the given values.

+This design choice is made to keep the DHT as simple as possible.
+For most systems, this is enough and the only facility that the DHT should provide is a way to identify who has what in a decentralized and distributed fashion.
+The actual storage of data is left to another system in a typical layered model.

+# Syntax

 Messages are exchanged as packets.
 The UDP packets has this general framing form:

 	Packet ::= <<"EDHT-KDM-", Version:8/integer, Tag:16/integer, Msg/binary>>